Position Paper

 -

 Position papers must be submitted to qualify for awards.
-For feedback, please submit your position papers by midnight SGT on March 8th.
-To submit without receiving feedback, submit by March 13th at Midnight SGT.
+For feedback from Yale Secretariat, please submit your position papers by 11:59PM SGT on Sunday, March 1st.
+To submit without receiving feedback (and to be eligible for awards), please submit by 11:59pm SGT on Thursday, March 12th.
+Note that positions that received feedback can be resubmitted to the same form for award consideration.

 Delegates must write one single-page position paper per committee topic to qualify for awards.
-This means position papers should be two pages long.
-It is recommended to include a bibliography, but links to the sources will suffice.
+This means position papers should be two pages long (one for each topic).
+Per topic, position paper should be followed by a list of links that the delegate referred to.

 -